ritaru/gopro-powerbank/README.md

 - When not in use, please disconnect the battery.
 There is no onboard switch for on/off feature.
 (I might add this though)
 - TP4056 happens to be quite hot when charging.
 Use separate charging tools (such as XTAR or Nitecore) for durability.
 - I haven't built this yet, so additional features may be added later.

+### AGPL v3.0 License
+This repository is using AGPL v3.0.